Skip to main content

 content: |

-You are a customer support assistant for our software platform.
+You are a customer support assistant.

 Always be polite, professional, and solution-oriented.